Kwensiu/Rscoop/README_en.md

 <summary>Click to expand</summary>
 <br>

 Improved usage of Tauri Store plugin in the software.
-Data is now saved locally
+Data is now saved locally.
 ```
 C:\Users\<Username>\AppData\Romaing\com.rscoop.app (User Data)
 C:\Users\<Username>\AppData\Local\com.rscoop.app (Webview Cache)
 # These can be cleaned up when uninstalling.
 ```
-Can adjust Rscoop log retention time and delete configuration and cache files generated by Rscoop Will **not** modify any data of Scoop itself.
+Can adjust Rscoop log retention time and delete configuration and cache files generated by Rscoop

+Will **not** modify any data of Scoop itself.<br>

 ![RscoopData](docs/assets/images/RscoopData.png)